MicrosoftDocs/bi-shared-docs/reference-docs/schema-rowsets/xml/discover-storage-table-column-segments-rowset.md

 ---
 # DISCOVER_STORAGE_TABLE_COLUMN_SEGMENTS Rowset

-  Provides information at the column and segment level about storage tables used by an Analysis Services database running in tabular or [!INCLUDE[ssGemini](../../../includes/ssgemini-md.md)] mode.
+  Provides information at the column and segment level about storage tables used by an Analysis Services database running in tabular or Power Pivot mode.
 This rowset is primarily used for troubleshooting and analysis.

  **Applies to:** tabular models